OUR TEAM

 Fine Arts Instructor

-Rachel Mah is currently pursuing a Master of Teaching at University of Toronto, her teaching specialty being Visual Arts.
-She also has a Bachelor of Fine Arts, with a major in Art History, Studio Art, and a minor in Art Education.
-In addition to being an art educator, she is a practicing artist focusing on acrylic realistic painting and drawing.
-She strives to teach students a variety of artmaking types and methods to allow them to convey their creative perceptions and ideas.
-Equally prioritizing process and product, learners engage and enjoy the design process (decision making, creating compositions, skill development) that is showcased in their final works.
+Rachel Mah is a graduate of the University of Toronto, holding a Master’s in Teaching with a specialization in Visual Arts.
+She also earned a Bachelor of Fine Arts, majoring in Art History and Studio Art, with a minor in Art Education.
+In addition to her role as an art educator, Rachel is a practicing artist, focusing on acrylic painting and realistic drawing.
+Rachel is passionate about exposing students to a variety of art-making techniques, empowering them to express their creative ideas and perspectives.
+She emphasizes both the process and the final product, encouraging students to engage in every stage of the design process—from decision-making and composition to skill development—culminating in works that reflect their growth and creativity.

 Andrew Presutto